-Each dot in the chart below was a member of the Senate in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ervin is shown as a purple triangle. (analysis methodology)
+Ervin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 754 (93rd): Speedy Trial Act

 - S. 3418 (93rd): An Act to amend title 5, United States Code, by adding a section 552a, to safeguard individual privacy from the misuse of Federal records, to provide that ...

 - S.J.Res.
 66 (93rd): A joint resolution to authorize the erection of a monument to the dead of the 1st Infantry Division, U.S. Forces in Vietnam.

 - S. 3684 (93rd): A bill to secure to the Congress additional time in which to consider the proposed amendments to the Federal Rules of Criminal Procedure which the Chief of ...

 - S. 2641 (93rd): An Act to confer jurisdiction upon the district court of the United States of certain civil actions brought by the Senate Select Committee on Presidential Campaign Activities, ...

 - S. 2282 (93rd): A bill to change the name of the New Hope Dam and Lake, N.C., to the B. Everett Jordan Dam and Lake.

 - S. 583 (93rd): An Act to promote the separation of constitutional powers by suspending the effectiveness of the Rules of Evidence for United States Courts and Magistrates, the amendments to ...